Gloryhammer: History

 Gloryhammer released their debut album Tales from the Kingdom of Fife through Napalm Records on 29 March, 2013.
 Prior to the release of the album, the single "Angus McFife" was released through the Napalm's YouTube channel on 7 March 2013.

 The band released videos on Napalm's channel for "Universe on Fire" on 8 August 2015 and "Rise of The Chaos Wizards" on 11 September 2015.
-On the 25 September, 2015, Gloryhammer released their second studio album titled Space 1992: Rise of the Chaos Wizards with which the band entered the official album charts in several countries, followed by tours with bands such as Stratovarius, Blind Guardian and HammerFall.
+On 25 September 2015, Gloryhammer released their second studio album titled Space 1992: Rise of the Chaos Wizards with which the band entered the official album charts in several countries, followed by tours with bands such as Stratovarius, Blind Guardian and HammerFall.

 On 16 May 2017, Gloryhammer was nominated as best band in the category "Up & Coming" of the Metal Hammer Awards 2017 by the German edition of international music magazine Metal Hammer.
 In 2018, the band was nominated again in the same category.

 In January 2018, the band did a headlining tour across Europe, consisting of 24 shows in a row.

 In September 2018, they toured with Alestorm through North America for the first time, playing 19 shows in the USA and Canada.

 On 30 January 2019, the band's official Facebook page announced the album Legends from Beyond the Galactic Terrorvortex, which was released on 31 May 2019.
 The band released two singles, "Gloryhammer" on 12 April 2019 and "The Siege of Dunkeld (In Hoots We Trust)" on 10 May 2019, through the Napalm YouTube.

 Following the album's release was the band's first North American tour as headliners in June with Æther Realm as support.